Eczbek/xieite/docs/math/cosecant.md

 &nbsp;

 ## Description
-Calculates the cosecant of a value.
+Computes the cosecant of a value.

 &nbsp;